Pulchri Studio: The two rival cooperatives

 Théophile de Bock (1895/1905): A town on the river Vecht – private collection.

 During its turbulent history there were attempts at secession and forming counter companies.
 None of them would ever attain the importance of Pulchri Studio.
 But this is an indication that the politics of these cooperatives is not always met with broad approval.
 One of these countermovements is the Haagse Kunstkring.
 In 1891 this cooperative was created by the painter Théophile de Bock and the architect Paul du Rieu.
 Loosely translated, It has remained until now and for its centenary was awarded with the medal of the city of The Hague.

 In 1884 a smaller Artists' Association – Arti et Industriae was established in The Hague, in order to promote Dutch art craft.
 It has a pension fund, too.
 From the beginning it was inclined towards the subject of industry and industrial progress; it has a completely different orientation than the Hague School with her Pulchri Studio, which wanted to immortalize the untouched nature and the genuine life in the country, the podern and on the coast. – Thus it would never attain the significance and charisma of the Pulchri Studio.
 Arti et Industriae had set the goal of contact and coordination.
 They organize exhibitions, too.
 However, their existence was ensured by the proximity to the seat of government.

 Pulchri Studio and the Art Academy

 From the Hague School and the Royal Academy of Art, The Hague had a favorable effect on the development of the artists' association Pulchri Studio.
 This society assumed the function of the promotion of the fine arts.
 There were excellent teachers and students in this environment.
-Willem Maris, Johan Hendrik Weissenbruch and Georg Breitner were also trained at the Art Academy Blosboom,.
+Willem Maris, Johan Hendrik Weissenbruch and Georg Breitner were also trained at the Art Academy of Bosboom.